 • Personality detection

-• Multi-lingual sentiment analysis
+• Linguistic patterns for sentiment analysis

-• Multi-modal sentiment analysis
+• Conceptual primitives for sentiment analysis

 • Multi-domain & cross-domain evaluation